 Smith Hill is immediately to the north of downtown Providence, giving locals easy access to everything that the area has to offer.
 Named after an original settler and mill owner named John Smith, the area of Smith Hill is where you’ll be able to see the Rhode Island State House.

-As one of the greatest communities for families in Providence, Smith Hill is home to about 1,465 kids under 18 years old.
-It is home to Paul Cuffee Lower School, which is among the top 20 high schools in the state, as well as the TIMES2 Academy, another highly ranked school in this Providence neighborhood.
+As one of the best neighborhoods in Providence for families, Smith Hill is home to about 1,465 kids under 18 years old.
+It is home to Paul Cuffee Lower School, which is among the top 20 high schools in the state, as well as the TIMES2 Academy, another highly-ranked school in this Providence neighborhood.

 Map of Neighborhoods in Providence, RI